NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Ixamè.md

     desc: "DC 29, attack +21; __2nd __ (1 slots) _[[Spells/Mist|Obscuring Mist]]_; __1st __ (1 slots) _[[Spells/Gust of Wind|Gust of Wind (At Will)]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (poison,primal) Ixamè breathes a cloud of poison like that emitted from Terwa Lake that deals 11d6 poison damage in a 40-foot cone (DC 29 Reflex check save).\nShe can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (poison,primal) Ixamè breathes a cloud of poison like that emitted from Terwa Lake that deals 11d6 poison damage in a @Template[cone|distance:40] (DC 29 Reflex check save).\n\nShe can't use Breath Weapon again for 1d4 rounds."

   - name: "Cloud Walk"
     desc: "  Ixamè can tread on clouds or fog as though on solid ground."